PeakURL/CLI/README.md

-# PeakURL CLI - Command-line Interface
+# PeakURL CLI

-`peakurl` is the official command-line interface for PeakURL.
+The official command-line interface for PeakURL.

-It gives you a fast way to create, inspect, list, and remove short links from the terminal while keeping default output readable for humans and optional `--json` output friendly for scripts.
+Use `peakurl` to create short links, inspect existing links, and manage your PeakURL account from the terminal.

 ## Install

-Requirements: Node.js 20 or later.
+Node.js 20 or later is required.

 ```bash
 npm install -g peakurl